umasubra/ExcelJsDocumentation/resources/chartAxisFormat.md

 # Chart Axis Format
-Provides access to the Office Art formatting for chart axis.
+Provides access to the Office Art formatting for the chart axis.

 ## Properties
 None.